agentframework/agentframework/README.md

 ## AgentFramework's Commitment to Metaprogramming

-The release of [TypeScript 5](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/), with its removal of `--emitDecoratorMetadata`, presents a challenge for metaprogramming.
-However, AgentFramework will continue to provide metadata in future versions and apply all possible workarounds to maintain its availability.
+The release of [TypeScript 5](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/), which is not compatible with the `--emitDecoratorMetadata` option, poses a challenge for metaprogramming.
+However, AgentFramework remains committed to its original vision and will continue to provide metadata in future versions without modify our `Reflector` api, and applying all possible solutions and efforts to ensure its availability.

 ## Official Supported Environment